mms1410/fmri_twins_prediction/README.md

 >
 > Answer:

 --- We tried to separate the overall structure in different tasks/concerns: the data for example should be separated from actual code in a dedicated folder.
 Similar tests sould be separated from data and other concers in a dedicated test folder.
 This idea can be applied to each folder itself: for example, the source folder is split into different parts: a folder which contains only scripts containing the modelling part as well as a dedicated folder for e.g. data preprocessing.
 To start, a new team member would first create a virtual environment.
-Inside of the environment one would install the reuqired packages (for example via the command line: 'pip install -r requirements.txt').  ---
+Inside of the environment one would install the reuqired packages (for example via the command line: 'pip install -r requirements.txt').
+Then, the necessary data can be downloaded via make download. ---

 ### Question 5